 Detective work is one of the most rewarding occupations for people who are committed to criminal justice and the legal system, so many people wonder how to become a detective.
 The most common quality police departments want in a detective is a solid education and excellent work habits.
-A high stress occupation can be dull and repetitious.
+A high-stress occupation can be dull and repetitious.
 The training required can be wide and diverse.
 It can involve fields like computer forensics and victimology, for instance.
-Develop these important qualities and it will give you an advantage in hiring.
+Developing these important qualities will give you an advantage in hiring.

 Once you have figured out how to become a detective, it is time to go to school and study criminal justice.
-The course of study includes criminal law, legal procedures, criminal evidence, criminology, the courts and corrections.
-People can start careers as uniformed officers after only two years study with an associates degree.
+The course of study includes criminal law, legal procedures, criminal evidence, criminology, the courts, and corrections.
+People can start careers as uniformed officers after only two years of study with an associate’s degree.
 If they continue their education on the job and in school, they can submit to testing in order to become a detective.

-Enhanced career opportunities is one of the most common reasons students cite for attending a four year degree program instead of settling for a two-year degree.
+Enhanced career opportunities are one of the most common reasons students cite for attending a four-year degree program instead of settling for a two-year degree.
 A four-year degree in criminal justice enhances career opportunities.
-In some communities, people hired with four year degrees do not do any uniformed police work, though it varies.
+In some communities, people hired with four-year degrees do not do any uniformed police work, though it varies.

 Police Officer Jobs

 Putting in time in police officer jobs may seem hard, but it can make a difference when a detective position opens up.
 Most police departments want experienced applicants, and if you have worked in a police department, you have the advantage of knowing a department job and how you best fit the position.
 When you apply for a detective position, thoroughly understand the opening, the abilities you bring to it, and how you can contribute.
 It could put you at the head of the hiring list.